soli/trap-spaces-as-siphons/README.md

 $ python3 -m pip install -e git+https://github.com/soli/trap-spaces-as-siphons.git
 ```

-You will also need the `clingo` ASP solver in your PATH.
+You will also need the `clingo` ASP solver in your PATH for the `asp` method of computing the trap spaces (default).
 Instructions are provided directly on the [Potassco pages](https://github.com/potassco/clingo/releases/).

+Note that Trappist does install the [PySAT](https://pysathq.github.io/docs/html/index.html) module so that the `sat` method is always available even if you do not have `clingo`.

 # Run trappist in a Binder image